-The SNKE shall deliver 100% of the input in Belgrade, Serbia unless otherwise agreed due to extraordinary circumstances (i.e. COVID-19).
-Home-based days are subject to a prior approval by the EU Delegation Project Manager responsible for the PLAC III project.
+The SNKE has to deliver 100% of the input in Belgrade, Serbia, unless otherwise agreed due to extraordinary circumstances (i.e. COVID-19).
+Home-based days are subject to a prior approval by the EU Delegation Project Manager responsible for PLAC III project.

 3.6.4 Working language

 4. Experts’ Profile – Senior NKE (28 working days):